Having a web strategy in place is important to achieve good results, but how do you set a strategy? Here are ten steps that will help you get started.

 For our web strategy, the corporate web editor was leading the work.
 An international web editor group that meets every other week did most of the specific work with the document.
 And Corporate Management made the final decision on the strategy.

-2. Workshops with stakeholders
+2. Hold workshops with stakeholders

 Now it is time to collect information and input from everybody that is working with the web.
 That could include web editors, marketing, product managers and management.